Procedure Guide ·Hip Replacement ·2026

 2How long does recovery take after hip replacement?

-Full recovery takes 3-6 months.
-The first 6-8 weeks require strict crate rest with leash walks only; weeks 8-16 allow gradually increasing activity.
-Physical therapy and underwater treadmill accelerate recovery — most dogs are walking well within 2-4 weeks and fully recovered by 4-6 months.
+3-6 months total.
+First 6-8 weeks: strict crate rest with leash walks only.
+Weeks 8-16: gradually increase activity.
+Physical therapy and underwater treadmill accelerate recovery.
+Most dogs walk well by 2-4 weeks and fully recover by 4-6 months.

 3What breeds need hip replacement most often?

-Large and giant breeds with high rates of hip dysplasia: German Shepherds, Labrador Retrievers, Golden Retrievers, Rottweilers, Great Danes, Saint Bernards, Bernese Mountain Dogs, and Bulldogs.
-The condition can affect any breed, but large breeds are disproportionately affected and their size makes conservative management less effective, making surgery more likely.
+Large and giant breeds: German Shepherds, Labradors, Golden Retrievers, Rottweilers, Great Danes, Saint Bernards, Bernese Mountain Dogs, and Bulldogs.
+Their size makes conservative management less effective, making surgery more likely.

 4At what age can a dog get a hip replacement?